 Model Boating has been going on at Setley Pond for many years without any serious accident.
 However it is important that members be aware of the potential risks and are vigilant in order to maintain our good record.
 As always “Health and Safety” is mainly a case of using common sense.
-However members are asked to read the relevant Health and Safety policy and Summary of the Risk Assessment for use of Setley Pond.
+However members are asked to read the relevant Health and Safety Policy and Summary of the Risk Assessment for use of Setley Pond.
 The Full Risk Assessment is also available.
 We have a Safeguarding Policy for young and vulnerable people.

 Summary of Health issues with regard to Pond Use

 Although a beautiful model boating venue, Setley Pond is an enclosed body of still water which is frequently visited by New Forest animals.
 This results in some potential health hazards which will be briefly summarised, sources of more detailed information are provided below.

 - Animal attacks Cattle and horses often visit the pond.
 Despite their horns (photo above) the highland cattle tend to be timid, but the ponies can occasionally be a nuisance (especially if they have been illegally fed by visitors).
 For all cattle and horses be wary of coming between a mother and her offspring!
 Also, know the pony’s warning signals (see leaflet below).
 Ponies kick as well as bite!

 - Leptospirosis is transmitted in urine and droppings from cattle and rats (the latter causing Weil’s disease).
 In the UK, very few cases are associated with recreational water pursuits, however it is a serious illness if not treated, and members should be aware of the possible symptoms.

 - Bacterial infection has become a more serious risk in recent years with the prevalence of E. coli O157 in cattle.
 Children under five are particularly vulnerable and should be carefully supervised (see the Health Protection Agency leaflet).